Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 removed, their retransmission is no longer possible and presumably not needed.

-Upon receiving the full acknowledgement (ACK) control packet, the SRT sender should acknowledge its reception to the receiver by sending the ACKACK control packet with the sequence number of the full ACK packet being acknowledged.
+Upon receiving the full acknowledgement (ACK) control packet, the SRT sender should acknowledge its reception to the receiver by sending an ACKACK control packet with the sequence number of the full ACK packet being acknowledged.

-The SRT receiver sends also NAK control packets to notify the sender about the missing packets ({{packet-naks}}).
+The SRT receiver also sends NAK control packets to notify the sender about the missing packets ({{packet-naks}}).
-The NAK packet sending can be triggered immediately after a gap in sequence numbers of data packets is detected.
-In addition to that, the Periodic NAK report mechanism can be used to send NAK reports periodically.
-The NAK packet in that case will have all the packets that the receiver considers being lost at the time of sending the Periodic NAK report.
+The sending of a NAK packet can be triggered immediately after a gap in sequence numbers of data packets is detected.
+In addition, a Periodic NAK report mechanism can be used to send NAK reports periodically.
+The NAK packet in that case will list all the packets that the receiver considers being lost up to the moment the Periodic NAK report is sent.

 Upon reception of the NAK packet, the SRT sender prioritizes retransmissions of lost packets over the regular data packets to be transmitted for the first time.

-The retransmission of the missing packet is repeated until the receiver acknowledges its receival, or if both peers agree to drop this packet (see {{too-late-packet-drop}}).
+The retransmission of the missing packet is repeated until the receiver acknowledges its receipt, or if both peers agree to drop this packet (see {{too-late-packet-drop}}).

 ### Packet Acknowledgement (ACKs, ACKACKs) {#packet-acks}